Rsaxenak/Crux-Project-Dice-it/readme.txt

-DICE PUZZLE GAME: - (by Rishabh Saxena)
+DICE IT! - GAME: - (by Rishabh Saxena)

 1. This project is a procedurally generated dice puzzle game developed using Python and Pygame.
 2. The player controls a dice that rolls across an isometric tile-based map.
 The objective is to reach the goal tile ensuring that the required face of the dice is on top.